Private investigator

 What it's like

-You would carry out secret enquiries for your clients to find out information and check facts.
+In this role, you'll carry out secret enquiries for your client to find out information and check facts.
+You'll do in-depth background research, which may involve asking questions and making sense of complicated information.

-Your clients might include very different types of people and companies.
+Your clients will likely come from all sorts of backgrounds.
 As well as individuals, you could investigate cases for law firms, councils and insurance companies.
-So your work could range from personal issues, such as divorce, to company issues, such as suspected theft.
+This means your work will range from personal issues – such as divorce – to corporate issues like suspected theft.

 Explore more information about this job